mithorizon7/FoundBootstrapSeparated/docs/phase-4-documentation.md

 ## Introduction

-Drawing on market insights, competitive intelligence, and strategic research, this activity is where **insight becomes invention**: you will **generate** three concrete product or service concepts and understand their strategic potential.

-Your goal is to **create** comprehensive concept options with detailed scoring, features, and strategic positioning.
-Each concept will be evaluated to help you identify the most promising direction for your venture.
+Welcome to Phase 4: Hero Offer Ideation.
+In this **15-minute sprint** you'll use ChatGPT (free) to turn a real market context into three sharply distinct product/service concepts, then see how an AI can score them against simple criteria and recommend a direction.
+You don't need to read the market report yourself—you'll upload it to ChatGPT so the model can ground its thinking while you focus on clear inputs and good decisions.

+**The scenario you're working in: STEM Toys for Ages 4–8**

+You're stepping into the roles of a brand-new STEM toy company's core team (product, design, operations, and marketing hats).
+Your job is to use ChatGPT to turn real market context into three distinct "hero offer" concepts—flagship ideas that could define the brand—then see how AI scores and recommends a direction using simple decision criteria.

 ## Form Fields

-### Company Name
+### STEM Toy Company Name
-- **Label:** Company Name
+- **Label:** STEM Toy Company Name
-- **Placeholder:** e.g., BrightBlocks
+- **Placeholder:** e.g., Kidwins
-- **Help:** Your company or venture name
+- **Help:** Your STEM toy company name for this exercise
-- **Tooltip:** The name of your company or venture that will be referenced in the concept development.
+- **Tooltip:** Choose a name for your new STEM toy company.
+This will be used throughout the AI analysis.
+You can use 'Kidwins' from the market report or create your own.
 - **Required:** Yes

-### Key Unmet Need(s) to Address
+### Chosen Unmet Need from STEM Toy Market
-- **Label:** Key Unmet Need(s) to Address
+- **Label:** Chosen Unmet Need from STEM Toy Market
-- **Placeholder:** e.g., Parents struggle with complex tech toys and need simpler, more supportive solutions that genuinely deliver educational value without overwhelming complexity.
+- **Placeholder:** e.g., Parents want hands-on, screen-light play that clearly builds early math and science skills but are skeptical of vague 'STEM' claims and need plain-language learning outcomes they can trust.
-- **Help:** Enter a significant unmet customer need that your product will address.
+- **Help:** Choose one specific unmet need from the STEM toy market brief to focus your concepts on.
-- **Tooltip:** Describe a key customer problem or unmet need that your product concepts will solve.
-This could come from market research, customer interviews, or strategic analysis.
-Focus on needs that represent genuine market opportunities.
+- **Tooltip:** Select one key customer problem from the STEM toy market context: authentic learning with clear outcomes, low-fuss setup with parent confidence, or durable/reusable kits with level-up progression.
+This will focus your product concepts.
 - **Required:** Yes

 ### Feasibility Weight (%)